awodey/awodey.github.io/catlog/outline.md

 ### Algebraic Theories (weeks 3-4)
 - Equational theories and varieties of algebras
-- Classifying category and univeral model
+- Classifying category and universal model
 - The Representation Theorem
 - Lawvere Duality
 - Summary of functorial semantics for algebraic theories